srijan55/portaldocs/portal-sdk/templates/top-extensions-performance.md

 ## Prerequistes

 - Migrate to V2 targets if you haven’t done so (See: [V2 targets](#v2-targets))
+- Ensure that the `emitDecoratorMetadata` compiler option is set to `true` in the tsconfig.json
-- Ensure that the emitDecoratorMetadata compiler option is set to true in the tsconfig.json
+- Ensure that the `moduleResolution` compiler option is set to `node` in the tsconfig.json
 - Upgrade to at least SDK 3001+
 - Cleanup your extension project TypeScript code and remove all uses of export = Main.
   - Check this PR in the portal repo for an example: https://msazure.visualstudio.com/One/_git/AzureUX-PortalFx/pullrequest/1003495?_a=overview